McLaren MP4/5: MP4/5

 Honda supplied McLaren with eight engines at each grand prix meeting.
 The car's monocoque was built from carbon-fibre composite materials produced by Hercules Aerospace, with interchangeable aerodynamic parts attached to the chassis.
 Early on the car was found to have imbalanced handling in fast corners, with Honda improving the smoothness of the car's throttle response for the second round at the Imola circuit to help alleviate these issues.
 The car initially used brakes made by McLaren, before changing to Brembo brakes from the third round at the Circuit de Monaco.
-Prost chose to have the engine tuned to use a richer fuel mixture than the engine in Senna's car, as he believed this better suited his driving style.
+Alain Prost chose to have the engine tuned to use a richer fuel mixture than the engine in Senna's car, as he believed this better suited his driving style.
 During the fifth round at the Phoenix street circuit it was found that the two-way radio used for communication between drivers and the pit wall was causing interference with sensors used by the car's engine control unit, necessitating a change in design.
 During the sixth round at the Circuit Gilles Villeneuve a problem was discovered with the design of the engine's lubrication system, exacerbated by water entering the engine as rain fell during the race; changes were made at subsequent rounds to try and prevent this from causing further engine failures.
 The car initially used a longitudinally-mounted gearbox before a new transversely-mounted gearbox was introduced ahead of the round at Silverstone Circuit.
 An issue with the welding inside the car's oil tanks was discovered at the Silverstone event, which proved difficult to rectify in a timely manner.
 Honda introduced two new revisions of its engine towards the end of the season, one intended for higher-speed circuits whilst the other was intended for slower tracks or wet weather conditions.